ucdavis/hpccf-docs/docs/general/account-requests.md

         - Enter `self`.
     1. Click `Confirm.

-### How long does it take my account to be created
+### How long does it take my account to be created?

-After accounts, or account changes, are requested, the group owner will need to approve it.
+After accounts, or account changes, are requested, the PI (or delegated sponsor) will need to approve it.
 Once that approval happens, accounts and changes should be live on the cluster within one hour.

 ### I cannot see the changes (PI sponsor or group membership) on HiPPO